Hotmoka/hotmoka/tutorial/Takamaka.md

 > The chain identifier is used to avoid replaying of transactions across distinct networks.
 > That is, a transaction sent to a network must specify the same chain identifier as
 > the nodes of the network, or otherwise it will be rejected.
 Chain identifiers
-> are particularly important if a network splits in teo or more subnetworks.
+> are particularly important for network forks.

 It is important to observe that both `node` and `initialized` are views of the same Hotmoka node.
 Hence, if we run this class, both get initialized and both will contain